 There are are a variety of human rights concerns that Stephen Harper ought to raise during his visit to Latin America, not the least of which are those related to the activities of Barrick Gold in Chile.
-The Toronto Star reports that
+The

 The most controversial stop on the trip could come Wednesday in Santiago, Chile.
 There, Harper will visit the offices of Barrick Gold, whose proposed Pascua Lama gold and silver mine in the Andes on the Chile-Argentine border has become a rallying point for critics of multinational mining operations.